If your business financials feel volatile, you’re not alone. Here are some other ways business owners can ensure as few financial losses as possible:

 - Find new ways to team build: Remember, the goal is to limit contact with others, so forming a human knot isn’t a good idea.
 Instead, look for online team-building opportunities.
 Slack extensions like Donut can pair up team members for virtual one-on-one conversations.

 - Be transparent and practice patience: You’re all in this together.
-As you work through your new reality, remind employees to give one another patience, grace, and support.
+As you work through your new reality, remind employees to give one another a little patience and grace.